 The exam will be divided into two parts: students will be required

-- to identify and comment on two pieces of primary evidence which you will have met during the course of the module (out of a choice of five, which may include texts, plans or photographs)
+- to identify and comment on two pieces of primary evidence which you will have met during the course of the module, including at least one image (out of a choice of six, which may include texts, plans or photographs)